Coconut milk in can and carton - Family Guide Central

 The bottom line

-There’s a very clear difference between canned and carton packaged coconut milk and it has to do with concentration and extra added ingredients.
+There’s a very clear difference between canned and carton-packaged coconut milk and it has to do with concentration and extra-added ingredients.

-Carton coconut milk contains a lot of extra added ingredients that push it further away from being natural and authentic.
+Carton coconut milk contains a lot of extra-added ingredients that push it further away from being natural and authentic.
 While canned coconut milk is more often than not untouched, allowing it to retain its natural flavors.

 One of the biggest differences is the amount of water used.
-A carton of coconut milk has much more added water is thus way more diluted compared to canned coconut milk.
+A carton of coconut milk has much more added water and is thus way more diluted compared to canned coconut milk.

 FAQ

-The likely answer is no. Canned coconut milk this more concentrated and usually used for cooking, while carton coconut milk is more diluted and often has added sweeteners.
+• Can I substitute cartons of coconut milk for canned?
+The likely answer is no. Canned coconut milk is more concentrated and is usually used for cooking, while carton coconut milk is more diluted and often has added sweeteners.
 You can drink coconut milk from a carton.

-Coconut milk contains a high amount of calories.
-According to Healthline.com, about 93% of its calories come directly from fat which includes saturated medium-chain triglycerides (MCTs).
+• Is coconut milk healthy?
+Coconut milk contains a high number of calories.
+According to Healthline.com, about 93% of its calories come directly from fat, which includes saturated medium-chain triglycerides (MCTs).
 However, coconut milk is a good source of vitamins and minerals.

+• Is canned coconut milk unsweetened?
 Not all versions of canned coconut milk are unsweetened.
-There is the cream of coconuts that comes in a can and these have added sweeteners.
+There is a cream of coconuts that comes in a can and these have added sweeteners.
 The same thing goes for condensed coconut milk.
 However, traditionally speaking, any regular canned coconut milk will be naturally sweet.

+• Can you drink canned coconut milk?
 Canned coconut milk is supposed to be used for cooking.
 If you want to drink coconut milk, it’s likely you’re looking for coconut milk that comes in a carton.
 Coconut milk in a carton is more diluted with added sweeteners for flavoring.

-The best way to store any unused canned coconut milk is to place the remaining milk into a sealed container inside a refrigerator for up to 5 days.
-You can also freeze the coconut milk and keep it in the freezer for up to 1 month.
+• How do you store leftover canned coconut milk?
+The best way to store any unused canned coconut milk is to place the remaining milk in a sealed container inside a refrigerator for up to 5 days.
+You can also freeze the coconut milk and keep it in the freezer for up to a month.

+• How do you tell if canned coconut milk has gone bad?
 When coconut milk goes bad, you’ll start to smell your milk going sour.
 It may even visibly show mold growing from the edges of the can.
-The texture will begin to clump together creating a chunky and dark color.
+The texture will begin to clump together, creating a chunky and dark color.
 Always check the “best by” or “use by” date before using coconut milk.

+• What can I substitute for canned coconut milk?
 There are a variety of different substitutions for canned coconut milk when it comes to cooking.
 You can instead use soy milk, almond milk, oat milk, rice milk, hemp milk, evaporated milk, and more.

 Other interesting articles: